CageCodes/Loot-Logger/README.md

 ![alt text](https://i.imgur.com/P2uFGhs.png)

-#### The script and spreadsheet will not work correclty if you do not authorize the Automator script.
+#### The script and spreadsheet will not work correctly if you do not authorize the Automator script.

 #### What this does: